shopkins-seagen/spi_user-guide/source/apps/scheduler/notification.rst

 The notification message is sent to all the recipients defined in the notification.
 The message itself consists of the

 * Subject - [Job name] [started date/time] [most severe log finding detected in all the programs]
 * Link to the SAS summary.
-This is very similar to the html summary created from `RunSAS <http://sgcpapp1/cp/apps/runsas/runsas.html#summary-log>`__
 * Any message defined in the Content field in the email
 * A list of any issues encountered during the execution of the automation (outside of the SAS logs)